UNM-CARC/QuickBytes/haskell.md

 `module load haskell-stack-stable-gcc-4.8.5-exczvin`

-Please note that you should chose one method for using Haskell-Stack, Anaconda or the installed module, as you can run into compatability issues switching between methods.
+*Please note* that you should choose one method for using Haskell-Stack, Anaconda or the installed module, as you can run into compatability issues switching between methods.

 Now create a new stack project: